 Your overlay is the foundation of your brand

-The streaming journey starts with a brand, and can play a huge part of your success.
+The streaming journey starts with a brand and can play a huge part in your success.
 Ninja wasn’t signed by Mixer, then YouTube purely because of his gameplay, but because of his brand.
 There’s a reason some of the biggest names in streaming aren’t pro players, it’s not their skill that matters.
 Ninja’s blue hair?
 That’s not just a fashion choice, but a constantly evolving of his unique entertainment brand.
 Your brand is very important in the streaming community as it shows what kind of person you are, what kind of impression you want to give and defines the experience you deliver.
-And of course, the bigger the community you have the you’ll get noticed by streaming platforms and the greater your chance of signing a ridiculous deal and making it in the online entertainment world.
+And of course, the bigger the community you have the more you’ll get noticed by streaming platforms and the greater your chance of signing a ridiculous deal and making it in the online entertainment world.

 When you have a large enough brand plus a large committed following, the streaming platform companies will give you a partnership deal.
 Some companies have requirements laid out while others might hide the information, so it’s important to pick the platform that’s best for you.
 When you are partnered you can start playing ads- one of the main methods of earning revenue.
 Most platforms offer other ways of earning revenue like donations, subscriptions, and once you grow a large community it’s likely this will be a great source of income.
 Creating your brand and a dedicated community all starts with an overlay.

 Now comes the important question that you should ask yourself, do you go with a premade overlay or a custom one?
 Both are fantastic options, but they’re definitely suited for different stages in your streaming journey.
 If you’re ready to commit all the way, and know what sort of brand you’re trying to create, a custom overlay is the best choice.
 But for new streamers, and streamers that are more focussed on just getting in and creating content, a premium premade overlay is just the ticket.